 Providing a five-day provision for students, our Pathways programme is designed for young people who would benefit from learning within a supported environment.

-Students on the programme receive help to develop their independent living skills to prepare for adulthood, whilst studying Functional Skills in English and Maths.
+Students on the programme receive help to develop their independent living skills to prepare for adulthood, whilst studying Functional Skills or GCSEs in English and Maths, depending on entry qualifications.

 There are no formal qualifications required for this programme.
 It is designed for young people with a recognised learning difficulty and/or disability who have been in receipt of an Educational Statement.
 19+ learners will need an Education Health & Care Plan (EHCP).